redhat-developer/odo/docs/website/docs/command-reference/dev.md

 You can press Ctrl-c at any time to terminate the development session.
 The command can take a few moment to terminate, as it will first delete all resources deployed into the cluster for this session before terminating.

+### Manual synchronization

+By default, the changes made by the user to the Devfile and source files are synchronized immediately.

+The flag `--no-watch` can be used to change this behaviour: when the user changes the devfile or any source file, the changes won't be synchronized immediately, but the next time the user presses the `p` key.

 ### Running an alternative command